 - a change in the size or shape of the breast

-- peeling, flaking, or scaling of the skin on the breast or nipple
+- peeling, flaking, or scaling of the skin of the breast or nipple

-- Stage 0: Known as ductal carcinoma in situ (DCIS), the cells are limited to within the ducts and have not invaded surrounding tissues.
+- Stage 0: This is also called ductal carcinoma in situ.
+The cancerous cells are only within the ducts and have not spread to surrounding tissues.

-- Stage 3: The tumor is up to 5 cm across, and it has spread to several lymph nodes or the tumor is larger than 5 cm and has spread to a few lymph nodes.
+- Stage 3: The tumor is up to 5 cm across and has spread to several lymph nodes, or the tumor is larger than 5 cm and has spread to a few lymph nodes.

 - Stage 4: The cancer has spread to distant organs, most often the bones, liver, brain, or lungs.

 The risk of breast cancer increases with age.
-At 20 years, the chance of developing breast cancer in the next decade is 0.06%.
-By the age of 70 years, this figure goes up to 3.84%.
+At 20 years old, the chance of developing breast cancer in the next decade is 0.06%.
+By the age of 70, this figure goes up to 3.84%.